Projects & Grant Recipients

 Currently, Aashray houses 60 children between the ages of 5 and 18.
 This initiative is supported by dedicated staff members and several individual volunteers and organizations.
 Aashray provides counseling to both children and family members, supplemental education, life skills, and support and guidance toward responsible and independent adulthood.

-1. Aashray has provided care to 65 children over their 13 years of existence
+1. Aashray has provided care to 65 children since being founded in 2008.

 2. HIV/AIDS is highly stigmatized in India, resulting in a low incidence of testing and treatment; as a result, it is not uncommon for children to be orphaned due to the death of both parents from the virus.

-3. 35% of children of HIV-infected adults are denied basic amenities such as proper nutrition due to this stigma; many in India view HIV/AIDS as a death-sentence (Wikipedia)
+3. 35% of children of HIV-infected adults are denied basic amenities such as proper nutrition due to this stigma; many in India view HIV/AIDS as a death-sentence.

 PROJECT